LavirtheWhiolet/my-git-workflow/README.md

 How to use
 ----------

+You may get help on any executable from “bin”, just run it with `-h` or `--help` key.
+In “git_aliases” and “shell_aliases” you may see aliases introduced by this piece of software, and in “git_config” you may see how your Git is now configured.

+### I still don't get it…

 Let me demonstrate it to you.
 Let's clone some repo and do some contributions.

     $ git clone my-cool-startup.git/